-The final grade in the course will be determined by a student's overall mastery of the subject matter as evidenced on exams, out-of-class writing assignments and class participation.
+The final course grade will be determined by the student's overall mastery of the subject matter as evidenced on exams, out-of-class writing assignments and class participation.
+All factors considered, class participation should not account for more than 15% of the final course grade.